Ole-rgb/Ole-rgb/README.md

 ### 👨‍💻 Ole Rößler
 **`Student at Leibniz University Hannover`**

-I'm currently studying 'Informatik' (Bachelor of Science) and lookinf forward to gradiate in 2025.
+Hello there!
+I am currently studying Computer Science (Bachelor of Science).
+I'm always eager to learn and collaborate on exciting projects.

 - 🌱 I’m currently learning ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: 🌐 Website: [Link to Your Website or Blog] 📧 Email: ole.nelson.r@gmail.com 📚 LinkedIn: [Link to Your LinkedIn Profile]

 ---
 <details>
   <summary><h3>I'm currently learning</h3></summary>
   some text
 </details>